bschreck/deep.sh/docs/faq.rst

 to add two numbers together in it or consistently create an array.
 This is normal.

 If the tool is so bad, then maybe we need a new tool.
-So xonsh is really meant to solve the problem that other shells don't "fit your brain."
+So deepsh is really meant to solve the problem that other shells don't "fit your brain."
 In some programming situations this is OK because of what you get (an optimizing compiler, type safety, provable correctness, register access).